trdownie/the-academy/README.md

 - When updating an existing order in the backend, the order total does not update first time, but requires a second save.
 This is due to the method for updating the order being triggered using the existing order items first time, and second time taking effect.
 There is likely a simple fix for this, but I couldn't find it in the short time I had.

+- The Stripe WHs are not succeeding when deplpoyed to Heroku for users that are authenticated.
+They work for both users and guests within GitPod, and they work for guests via Heroku.
+This issue was identified extremely late in development, and there was no time to fully identify the issue.
+However, logic would dictate that this isn't an issue in the code, since it works perfectly in GitPod.
+I reset the Stripe signing key on Stripe, and the problem persisted.
+The

 If you spot any further bugs – please [get in touch] ([mailto:trdownie@gmail.com](mailto:trdownie@gmail.com)).

 ## <div align="center" id="limitations-improvements">2.
 Limitations & Improvements</div>